 Marble Hill Revived

-Now, with the award of a grant of over £4m by the Heritage Lottery Fund and Big Lottery Fund from the Parks for People Programme, English Heritage plans to do justice to both house and park through a series of £6m improvements.
+Now, with the award of a grant of over £4m by National Lottery, English Heritage will do justice to both house and park through a series of £6m improvements.

 Our plans for Marble Hill

 Key elements of our plans include:

 - Conserve and re-present Marble Hill House and open it to the public, for free, five days a week for seven months a year

 - Create a new play area for children